jayanthsk/sidewalk-mapdisplay/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

-Below you'll find information about performing common tasks.
+Below you'll find information about performing common tasks relative to this project.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+Note: Above, there is a word document depicting the details of every component in this project.
+Please use it to your convenience.

 ## Table of Contents